-action, Eri Ishida, Haruka Abe, Henry Golding, Iko Uwais, Max Archibald, movies, Peter Mensah, reviews, Robert Schwentke, Samara Weaving, Samuel Finzi, Snake Eyes, Snake Eyes: G.I.
+action, Eri Ishida, fantasy, Haruka Abe, Henry Golding, Iko Uwais, Max Archibald, movies, Peter Mensah, reviews, Robert Schwentke, Samara Weaving, Samuel Finzi, sci-fi, science fiction, Snake Eyes, Snake Eyes: G.I.
 Joe Origins, Steven Allerick, Takehiro Hira, Ursula Corbero

 July 22, 2021

 Culture Representation: Taking place in Japan and briefly in Washington state and Los Angeles, the fantasy action flick “Snake Eyes: G.I.
 Joe Origins” features a predominantly Asian cast (with some white people and African Americans) portraying a heroic ancient Japanese clan called Arashikage and the story’s villains.

 Culture Clash: Members of Arashikage battle against villains from a group called Cobra, who want to take over the world.

 Culture Audience: Besides the obvious target audience of people who are fans of the “G.I.
 Joe” games and franchise, “Snake Eyes: G.I.
 Joe Origins” will appeal primarily to people who don’t mind watching mindless action flicks that don’t offer anything new or exciting to the genre.

 The “G.I.
 Joe” movies never had a reputation for being well-made action classics.
 “Snake Eyes: G.I.
 Joe Origins” won’t do anything to change that reputation.
 It’s a frequently dull parade of sloppily filmed action clichés and no-talent acting by some of the movie’s cast members.